nothinglabs/openmelt2/readme.md

 ## Heading LED

-The heading LED should installed at a location along the perimeter of the robot where it can be viewed at any angle while being driven.
+The heading LED should be installed at a location along the perimeter of the robot where it can be viewed at any angle while being driven.
 Open Melt's interactive configuration can adjust for any placement.

 The [Arduino Micro is capable of 20ma per I/O pin](https://store.arduino.cc/products/arduino-micro#:~:text=Each%20pin%20can%20provide%20or,permanent%20damage%20to%20the%20microcontroller) - so a resistor must be used to limit LED current.
 The 100ohm resistor in the schematic is a good value for blue LEDs.
 Values for other color LEDs may be determined using a [LED Series Resistor Calculator](https://www.digikey.com/en/resources/conversion-calculators/conversion-calculator-led-series-resistor).